Close Menu

 The “laundry basket trick” turned washing his favorite shirt into a fun bedtime game instead of a fight.

-It worked.
-He doesn’t just put clothes in the basket; he practically dives into it.
+He practically dives into it.

 We turned the whole thing into a game where he dumps everything over.
-It became part of our bedtime routine.

 That one small ritual solved the biggest problem: keeping the shirt clean while letting him feel like he was in charge.

-So we found a middle ground.
-If he was tired, he could sleep in it, and we’d wash it the next night.
 Or he could wear pajamas, and the shirt would be “resting” on the chair, waiting for morning.

 Giving him those two options made a real difference.